Click thumbnail for full size map

 Species: Largemouth and Smallmouth Bass.

-Structure: This lake is full of reeds,
+Structure: Special chain of lakes all connected together.
+Multiple canals and bridges.
+This lake is full of reeds,

 gravel, rock, islands and canals.
 This will probably be a